 Producing a “person specification” can also help you when writing a job advert, interviewing candidates and assessing their suitability.
 Focus on knowledge, experience and skills a person must have, as well as what you would like them to have (finding an exact match can be impossible, so some flexibility is required).

-When thinking about personal attributes, be guided by the requirements of the role – not personal information.
-Your recruitment process should not discriminate.
+When thinking about personal attributes, be guided by the requirements of the role - not personal information.
+Your recruitment process must not discriminate.
 Successful businesses recruit from as wide a pool of talent as possible.

 Need assistance?
 Ask a question